Navigating travel funding

 Ministries of Culture and Foreign Affairs

 Certain government ministries actively promote their national film industries abroad.
 They may offer official or informal support for filmmakers representing their country.
-It’s worth investigating whether your country's Ministry of Culture or Foreign Affairs has funding schemes for cultural exchange.
+It’s worth investigating whether your country's Ministry of Culture or Foreign Affairs, even some embassies, might have funding schemes for cultural exchange.

 NGOs and International Funds for Individuals

 If your documentary aligns with a specific social, political, or environmental issue, NGOs working in that field might be interested in supporting your travel.
-Additionally, organizations such as the Prince Claus Fund provide grants for artists and filmmakers, which may include travel stipends.
+For example, organizations such as the Prince Claus Fund provide grants for artists and filmmakers, which may include travel stipends.

 International Mobility Funding Databases